 You can also get into the Hispanic culture spirit with your family by cooking together, of course!
 And what better opportunity to taste Hispanic cuisine and also learn or practice some Spanish words than to choose some traditional dishes and saying the ingredients in Spanish, as you make them.
 After all, “Hispanic” is related to Spain or Spanish-speaking countries.

 A great dish to start with is Arroz Con Pollo.
 Not only is this colorful and flavorful dish eaten throughout all of Latin America and in Spain, but most of the ingredients are also straightforward and easy to translate.
+Once you’ve mastered the main course, it’s time for dessert!
+Keep up the momentum by learning how to make arroz con leche using a recipe en español.

 While each country has its own variations, in general, Arroz Con Pollo is a traditional cuisine chicken and rice staple.
 Typically made with rice (arroz), chicken (pollo), vegetables (vegetales), and spices (especias), this classic dish is as vibrant as it is delicious.
 Do the same with this tasty Spain-inspired Traditional Paella with Chorizo & Shrimp and this Cuban classic, Ropa Vieja with Rice.